amplicon/smMIP mapping and analysis pipeline

 Citation and License

 Licensed under the Apache License, version 2.0.
-Copyright 2019 Nils Koelling.
-When you use amplimap, please cite it in your work.
-For example:
+Copyright 2020 Nils Koelling.
+When you use amplimap, please cite the amplimap paper in your work:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.